Fornalski/Introduction-to-Information-Technology/README.md

 # Kacper Fornalski
 ---
-## it's a good place to check your IT progress
+## >it's a good place to check your IT progress
+nothing more to do so.